asteyven/SET08103-base/labs/lab03b/README.md

 ## Defining Use Cases for Our System

-[Lecture 10](../../lectures/lecture10) goes into more detail about use cases.
+[Unit 5b](../../units/unit05/unit05b.md) goes into more detail about use cases.
 Here, we are going to cover the application of these ideas.
 We are going to use a version of [Cockburn's Use Case Template](https://cis.bentley.edu/lwaguespack/CS360_Site/Downloads_files/Use%20Case%20Template%20%28Cockburn%29.pdf).
 You can see a sample of [Use Case 4](use-case-4.md) using this template style.

 Cockburn's template contains the following sections of note:

 - **Goal in Context** - we will use our user story.
-- **Scope** - is discussed more in the lecture.
+- **Scope** - is discussed more in the Unit notes.
 Scoping is an important consideration in any work you do.
 - **Level** - what level is the use case targeted at.
-This is discussed further in the lecture.
+This is discussed further in the Unit notes.
 - **Preconditions** - what do we **expect** is true before the use case is executed.
 - **Success Condition** - what will happen on completion of the goal.
 - **Failed Condition** - what will happen on failure of the goal.